Dkmariolink/ez-streaming/README.md

 1. Add your streaming applications using the "Add Program" button
 2. Navigate to each executable using the "Browse" button
+3. Optionally, set a default launch delay (in seconds) for the profile using the spinbox at the top right.
+4. Optionally, enable "Custom Delay" for specific apps and set their individual pre-launch delays (0-60 seconds).
+The first app in the list cannot have a delay.
-3. Click "Launch All" to start all programs
+5. Click "Launch All" to start all programs sequentially with the configured delays.
-4. Create different profiles for different streaming setups
+6. Create different profiles for different streaming setups.

 ## Building from Source